 - 1. Stroke occurs or warning signs/symptoms are present. - 2.
-Field evaluation done by EMT who determines if the patient meets the system criteria (if EMT is unsure of entry criteria, that information may be immediately obtained from the ATCC). - 3.
+Field evaluation done by EMSP who determines if the patient meets the system criteria (if EMSP is unsure of entry criteria, that information may be immediately obtained from the ATCC). - 3.
 Communication is established with the ATCC with brief basic information provided to the ATCC on all stroke patients transported to a hospital. - 4.
 The triage status and the current Stroke Center activity status (from the Emergency Resources Display) determine hospital destination. - 5.
-A direct patched communications link to the closest active Stroke Center is provided by the ATCC to the field EMT. - 6.
-Medical control is established with the receiving Stroke Center by the communications link; orders are provided as needed. - 7.
-Pre-hospital care is completed and transport to the destination Stroke Center is initiated.
+A direct patched communications link to the closest active Stroke Center is provided by the ATCC to the field EMSP, if requested. - 6.
+Medical direction is established with the receiving Stroke Center by the communications link; orders are provided as needed.

+- 7. Pre-hospital care is completed and transport to the destination Stroke Center is initiated. - 8.
+Transfer of patients will also occur as coordinated by ATCC.